PRESENTS:

 Please email bestaustralianyarn@swm.com.au and we will help you.

-Will my work be checked for plagiarism?
+Will my work be checked for plagiarism and use of AI?

 Check box to expand answer.